wp-plugins/sitelinks-search-box/readme.txt

 == Frequently Asked Questions ==

 = What is SITELINK SEARCH BOX good for? =
-This plugin exports all entries of SeoCrawlytics and gives you the option to delete the entries that are older than 1 month.
+This plugin adds the schema.org JSON-JD markup for the "Google Sitelinks Search Box" on the homepage.

 = Does SITELINK SEARCH BOX make changes to the database? = No.